Safest Bet w/ Philip Tedeschi

 About The Guest - Philip Tedeschi

 Philip Tedeschi is the Executive Director and Co-Founder of the Institute for Human-Animal Connection at the University of Denver.
 He studies and teaches the intricate relationship between people and dogs, and knows from his own experience how instrumental they can be throughout the different stages of our lives.
-Philip also has been involved in Let The Animals Live, a program in Israel where prison inmates adopt abandoned dogs, train them, and help them find a home.

 Featured Links